Lynx64/WiiVCLaunch/README.md

 Wii U plugin to enhance launching Wii VC titles and Wii Mode.

 ## Features
+### Custom dialogs
 - Select a display option (TV Only, TV and GamePad, etc.) with any controller
 - Autolaunch into a specific display option bypassing all dialogs
   - Keep A pressed when launching a game to force open the Select a display option dialogs
   - Falls back to the GamePad screen if TV not connected

+### Original built in dialogs
+- Enables the GamePad sensor bar for built in dialogs
+- Allow using a Pro Controller to Select a display option in the built in dialogs

+### Video
 - Set the resolution to 480p, 720p, 480i, or 576i (including 4:3 variants)
-  - Additional separate setting for the Wii Menu resolution
+  - Can be set separately for Wii VC and Wii Mode
-- Enables the GamePad sensor bar for built in dialogs

 ## Installation
 Download the latest release from the [Releases page](https://github.com/Lynx64/WiiVCLaunch/releases/latest)<br/>